shinisoba/interview-prep/SQL/SQL50_leetcode.md

 - w1.temperature > w2.temperature	: Filters to keep only rows where today's (w1) temperature is higher than yesterday's (w2) temperature.

+#### Joins Q: Average Time of process per machine
+There is a factory website that has several machines each running the same number of processes.
+Write a solution to find the average time each machine takes to complete a process.

+The time to complete a process is the 'end' timestamp minus the 'start' timestamp.
+The average time is calculated by the total time to complete every process on the machine divided by the number of processes that were run.

+The resulting table should have the machine_id along with the average time as processing_time, which should be rounded to 3 decimal places.

+Return the result table in any order.

+select a.machine_id, round(avg(b.timestamp - a.timestamp),3) as processing_time from Activity a INNER JOIN Activity b on a.machine_id = b.machine_id and a.process_id = b.process_id and a.activity_type = 'start' and b.activity_type = 'end' group by a.machine_id;

 ### Aggregate Functions Q: Not Boring movies

 | Column Name    | Type     |